zzhangjii/learning-library/lab-guides/LabGuide050.md

-# Monolithic to Microservice Experience -- Setup
+# Monolithic to Microservice Cloud Native Development -- Setup Cloud Environment

   ![](images/050/Title.png)

-## Introduction and Overview
+## Workshop Overview
-_Time to Complete: 5 hours_

-In this lab you are guided through using many of the Oracle's Cloud Services to support a transition from a monolithic on-prem environment to a Cloud based microservices environment.
-Along the way you'll by using the Compute Cloud Service (IaaS) which supports the Docker, Kubernetes and Autonomous Transaction Processing Database.
-Then you'll be using the Autonomous Visual Builder (Integration).
+In this workshop you are guided through using many of the Oracle's Cloud Services to support a transition from a monolithic on-prem environment to a Cloud based microservices environment.
 The high level flow will be:

 - Lab 050: Provision supporting services (Client Image, Database, Visual builder Instance)
 - Lab 100: Populate your database with seed data
 - Lab 200: Create a Compute Instance and use Docker to deploy a Java based REST application
 - Lab 300: Deploy and explore the REST application into a Kubernetes Cluster
 - Lab 400: Create a Visual Builder mobile application to use the REST endpoints of the Java application.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

-## Objectives in this Lab
+## Lab 050 Objectives

 - Start up the supporting Client Image
 - Create Autonomous Transaction Processing (ATP) Database